How to Dehydrate Rhubarb

 "Yunky" !!

 When my dad was a kid, he and his friends used to call rhubarb "yunky"—and that's meant in a good way.
+He can't for the life of him remember why they called it that!

 Great Rhubarb in the UK!

-Anyway, just wanted to say that living in the UK, with plentiful rain, and 'some sun', they sure have perfect growing conditions.
+Anyway, just wanted to say that living in the UK, with plentiful rain, and 'some sunshine', they sure have perfect growing conditions.
 I never did learn how to dehydrate rhubarb when I lived in the UK.

 Rhubarb in our local grocery store is not cheap, so when it's in season at the store, I get busy dehydrating rhubarb!